softprops/turnstyle/README.md

 ## cost of coordination

-At this time there is no way to coodinate and workflow runs beyond waiting.
-For those using private repositories you are charged based on the time your workflow spends running.
-Waiting within one workflow run for another to complete will encur the cost of the time spent waiting.
+At this time there is no way to coodinate between workflow runs beyond waiting.
+For those using private repositories [you are charged based on the time your workflow spends running](https://github.com/features/actions#pricing-details).
+Waiting within one workflow run for another to complete will incur the cost of the time spent waiting.

 Doug Tangren (softprops) 2020